 And, it is prosecuted with the sole aim of making our movement more, not less, successful.

-In their own small way, therefore, these Essays are aimed at helping terminate the baleful influence of this regressive anti-materialist theory (DM) on revolutionary socialism, so that HM can at last begin to stand for a fully Humanised Marxism.
+In their own small way, therefore, these Essays are aimed at helping bring an end to the baleful influence this regressive anti-materialist theory (DM) has had on revolutionary socialism, so that HM can at last begin to stand for a fully Humanised Marxism.

 Word Count: 10,400